packtci/integration-test-example/README.md

-# integration-test-example
+# Integration Test Example

-A repository showing an integration test example.
+A repository showing an integration test examples using node, golang and bash and curl.